This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 I answered no. Then she wanted to know if I was going to get vaccinated.
 This woman’s hostile attitude quickly affected me.

-I felt like my blood pressure was rising.
-I felt myself struggling to breathe.
+I felt like my blood pressure was rising, and I felt myself struggling to breathe.
 And I was in the hospital because of pneumonia.

 All the woman did was lecture me about vaccination.
 I was not in the hospital to discuss vaccines, had Covid pneumonia, and needed help and was extremely weak.